When making dinner reservations, should you be fashionably late or go for the early-bird special?

 If you're trying to lose weight, you may want to consider eating dinner very early or making a late lunch your last meal of the day.

-In a recent study, researchers found that meal timing has an impact on human metabolism.
+In a study published in Cell Metabolism, researchers found that meal timing has an impact on human metabolism.
 They studied a small group of people carrying extra weight and found that those who ate their last meal by mid-afternoon had reduced daily hunger swings and increased fat burning at night.

-“Eating only during a much smaller window of time than people are typically used to may help with weight loss, specifically by increasing our body’s ability to burn fat and protein,” says Courtney Peterson, Ph.D., who led the study at Pennington Biomedical Research Center.
+“Eating only during a much smaller window of time than people are typically used to may help with weight loss, specifically by increasing our body’s ability to burn fat and protein,” said Courtney Peterson, Ph.D., who led the study at Pennington Biomedical Research Center, in a release.
 “We found that eating between 8 a.m. and 2 p.m. followed by an 18-hour daily fast burned more fat and kept appetite levels more even throughout the day, in comparison to eating between 8 a.m. and 8 p.m. which is average for Americans.”

-Eating early also seems to be the optimal time for blood sugar control, Peterson tells MNN.
+Eating early also seems to be the optimal time for blood sugar control, Peterson told MNN.

 Peterson's research found that eating in a shorter daily window — 8 hours versus 12 hours — and an earlier time both affect metabolism.